 Your shopping cart is empty.

-Help out Jeffrey T. Larson's "Great Lakes Academy of Fine Art"!
-Click the link at the bottom of the page.
+Unique opportunity to contribute to Jeffrey T. Larson's "Great Lakes Academy of Fine Art"!

 What is color space?
 We had intended on including a link to the Wikipedia definition and be done with it.
 But don’t go there, it won’t help.
 So here you go, in the simplest terms, color space is a defined set of colors.
 What’s important about this set is that it insures that the color of an image remains the same from creation all the way to final print.
 We use Adobe RGB (1998) for our color space.
 All of our computers and printers are set to Adobe RGB (1998).
 So for best results, if at all possible, calibrate your display and work your images in the Adobe RGB (1998) color space.